 MARRS

-Started on March 29, 2024
+Started on November 21, 2024

 The U.S. Army maintains countless records of operational information and tasks associated with individual and unit readiness data.
 Being able to integrate this information in real-time and leverage historical analytics can align the operational requirements to the units that are ready for action, identifying qualified and available personnel that are best fit for each specific mission requirement.